sourcegraph/deploy-sourcegraph/docs/migrate.md

 ## 3.14 (Unreleased)

+### Existing installations: Migrating the container user from root to non-root

 Version 3.14 changes the security context of the installation by switching to a non-root user for all containers.
 This allows running Sourcegraph in clusters with restrictive security policies.